(844) 786-8229 info@quotacy.com

 How to Buy Life Insurance on Your Significant Other

-If you’re looking to get life insurance on your significant other or name them as beneficiary of your policy, Quotacy can help.
-We’ve helped many married and unmarried couples purchase life insurance.
+If you’re ready to buy life insurance for your partner or make them your policy’s beneficiary, Quotacy can guide you through the process.
+We’ve helped many couples, married and unmarried, in obtaining life insurance.

 After running quotes, when you’re ready to apply you will be brought to a page that looks like the screenshot below.

-As you can see it asks that you fill out the form with the insured’s information (your significant other.)
+As you can see it asks that you fill out the form with the insured’s information, which would be your significant other.

 Ready to see what you’d pay for life insurance?
 Start with a free quote today.